-A well-organized missile warning system structure allows commanders to maximize detection and warning of inbound ballistic missiles, thereby ensuring effective passive defense, active defense, and attack operations.
+Critical to missile defence is capability of well-organized missile warning system structure that allows commanders to maximize detection and warning of inbound ballistic missiles, thereby ensuring effective passive defense, active defense, and attack operations.
 Missile warning systems process raw sensor data into missile warning reports and disseminate the information to users globally.
 Missile warning consists of multiple ground and space-based systems located worldwide.

 U.S. Missile Defense Agency must have a space-based sensor layer as part of its long-term plans to track ballistic missiles that could threaten the United States using a sensor in medium earth orbit, said Navy Vice Adm.
 James Syring, the head of the MDA, said the organization.
 “From a missile defense perspective, we have to develop a future operational space layer,” Syring said.
 “Given where the threat is going with hypersonics and more ICBMs and so forth this persistent tracking and discrimination capability from space is a must.”